gramener/gramex/gramex/apps/guide/tips/automated-email-alters-in-gramex.md

         email: 'user@example.org'         # with a login ID
         password: $PASSWORD             # password stored in an environment variable

-The app.email_alert() method can use this service to check if there are any unusual events, and send a templatized email if so.
+The 1app.email_alert()` method can use this service to check if there are any unusual events, and send a templatized email if so.
 Here is a sample workflow for
 this: